Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{RX\,J0152.7$-$1357}

-RX\,J0152.7$-$1357 (RX0152), located at $z=0.8269$, is optimized with a total of 9 systems (19 multiple images and 31 lensing constraints), where 1 system has a spectroscopic redshift and the remaining 8 redshifts are optimized within the model.
-A total of 131 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 1 cluster-scale potential to describe the mass of the cluster.
+RX\,J0152.7$-$1357 (RX0152), located at $z=0.8269$, is optimized with a total of 7 lensed source galaxies (20 multiple images and 26 lensing constraints), where 1 source galaxy has a spectroscopic redshift and the remaining 8 source redshifts are optimized within the model.
+A total of 131 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F160W = 20.64).
+The model uses one cluster-scale potential to describe the mass of the cluster.
 The final model has an rms of $0\farcs45$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.14\times10^{14}M_{\odot}$ and $\sim3.44\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

 In this work, we present a new mass model of RX0152 based on the SLICE \jwst~imaging.
 This cluster presents three overdensities of galaxies, highlighting a dominant cluster-scale halo and two group-scale halos in the South-West and West of the cluster.
 These three structures are apparent in the X-ray emission as highlighted by the contours of the X-ray surface brightness in \autoref{fig.projmass}.
 These structures were already reported by a previous lensing analysis presented in \citet{Acebron2019}.